-Is Section 38 of the NHRA applicable to the proposed development?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: NCERTAIN, there is no reason to believe that the construction of the mast would impact on any heritage Will the developn the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building a or structure older than 60 years be affected in any way?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: Are there any signs of culturally or historically significant elements, as defined in section 2 of the NHRA, including Archaeological or paleontological sites, on or Close (within 20m) to the site?
-If YES or UNCERTAIN, explain: Please note that a Heritage Screener and NID ( Apper Western Cape.
-HWC came back with comments ( Apper reason to believe that the construction of the mast would and that no further studies are required. ndix E1) cor ncluding the at there is no
+Is Section 38 of th Is Section 38 of the NHRA applicable to the proposed development?
+YES NO UNCERTAIN lf YES or UNCERTAIN, explain: N/A. However, please note that a Heritage Screener (Appendix G1) and NID was submitted to Heritage Western Cape.
+HWC provided comment (Appendix E) confirming that the proposed development will not impact on any heritage resources.
+Please also refer to Appendix E1.1 for correspondence with HWC regarding the locality change to Alternative B. HWC stated that their initial comments provided still stands.
+Will the developn the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN lf YES or UNCERTAIN, explain: Will any building a or structure older than 60 years be affected in any way?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: ns of culturally or historically significant elements, as defined in HRA, including Archaeological or paleontological sites, on or ) to the site? ¥ E\$ NO UNCERTAIN lf YES or UNCERTAIN, explain: N/A. However, please note that a Heritage Screener (Ap to Heritage Western Cape.
+HWC provided comment proposed development will not impact on any heritage re Please also refer to Appendix E1.1 for correspondence change to Alternative B. HWC stated that their initial con (Appendix esources. ce with HW( E) confirm ing that the g the locality